axanthos/project_latina_poesis/README.md

 # project_latina_poesis
 Widget Textable which get the CLTK versification tool and apply it to texts segments
 ##################################
-Specification: Widget Textable Latina Poesis
+Specification: Widget Textable Latin Text
 ##################################